pbl64k/coursera-proglang-practice/section-1/section-1-problems.md

 ## BananaBanana -- Continued (Again) (*)

-Write a function `repeats_list` that given a list of integers and another list of nonnegative integers, repeats the integers in the first list according to the numbers indicated by the second list.
+Write a function `repeats_list` that given a list of strings and a list of nonnegative integers, repeats the strings in the first list according to the numbers indicated by the second list.
 You may assume that both lists have the same length.

 **SIGNATURE:** `val repeats_list = fn : string list * int list -> string list`